Business Loan

 They are funded by participating SBA lenders.
 The application process is relatively fast, making them perfect for emergency cash needs.
 They’re available for up to $25,000 with terms of up to seven years.
 The SBA limits interest rates to 6.75 percent.

-For businesses in the import and export industry, SBA Import/Export Loans can provide financing to pay suppliers, purchase inventory and produce goods.
+Businesses in the import and export industry may leverage SBA Import/Export Loans to gain financing to pay suppliers, purchase inventory, and produce goods.

 They are available through SBA Senior International Credit Officers at U.S. Export Assistance Centers.